-Included in the profit for the year is of approximately HK\$379,000 loss attributable to the additional business generated by Finlang.
+Included in the profit for the year ended 31 December 2020 was of approximately HK\$379,000 loss attributable to the additional business generated by Finlang.

-Had the acquisition of Finlang been completed on 1 January 2020, revenue for the year of the Group would have been of approximately HK\$147,505,000, and profit for the year would have been of approximately HK\$19,187,000.
+Had the acquisition of Finlang been completed on 1 January 2020, revenue for the year ended 31 December 2020 of the Group would have been of approximately HK\$147,505,000, and profit for the year ended 31 December 2020 would have been of approximately HK\$19,187,000.
 The pro forma information is for illustrative purposes only and is not necessarily an indication of revenue and results of operations of the Group that actually would have been achieved had the acquisition been completed on 1 January 2020, nor is it intended to be a projection of future results.